-Our fully computerised systems mean that, once the monies have 'cleared' through the banking system, the rent is paid by BACS directly into the account of your choice.
+Our fully computerised systems mean that the rent is paid by BACS directly into the account of your choice once the monies have 'cleared' through the banking system.
 A detailed statement of account is naturally part of our service.

-There are a number of different types of agreement that should be used depending on the circumstances of the tenants, the Landlord and indeed the property.
+There are a number of different types of agreements that should be used depending on the circumstances of the tenants, the landlord, and the property.

-In the majority of cases it will be what is called an Assured Shorthold Tenancy for a fixed period of at least 6 months.
+In most cases, it will be an Assured Shorthold Tenancy for a fixed period of at least six months.

-However people's circumstances do sometimes change during a tenancy and if the rent is not paid, we’ll advise you on the appropriate course of action.
+However, people's circumstances do sometimes change during a tenancy and if the rent is not paid we will advise you on the appropriate course of action.

-We ask tenants for a deposit which is usually equal to 1.25 x the monthly rent.
+We ask tenants for a deposit equivalent to 5 weeks' rent.
 It will only be returned when the tenant has given vacant possession of the property and left it in a satisfactory condition, allowing for wear and tear, and complied with his or her responsibilities under the Tenancy Agreement.